How much is my Mary Rose £2 coin worth?

 |Design By:||John Bergdahl|

-Notes: Entered Circulation data from The Royal Mint website. *Active Circulation is an estimated figure based on an assumed year on year reduction in circulating coins.
+Page Notes: Entered Circulation data is from The Royal Mint website. *Active Circulation is an estimated figure based on an assumed year on year reduction in circulating coins. *Coin value is the mid point price based on eBay sold prices.
+Coin value range is based on a 10% range of ordered prices around the mid point.

 What? : The Mary Rose is a carrack-type warship of the English Tudor navy built during the reign of King Henry VIII.